Does it feel like your intuition is battling against your analytical mind? Is intuition the opposite of logic? Or is the relationship something else?

 Einstein’s insightful leap forward in physics did not come from analytical reasoning or mathematics.
 Intuitive insight gave him the quantum leaps of discovery.
 These tools became the medium for the communication of these concepts.
 The actual formula concept appeared out of nowhere.
 The analytical mind then found out how to explain these quantum leaps of insight.

 Einstein says, “When I examine myself and my methods of thought, I come close to the conclusion that the gift of imagination has meant more to me than any talent for absorbing absolute knowledge.”
-He did not see it as intuition versus common sense and logic.
-Instead, it was a matter of using common sense to understand his intuitive insight.
+He did not see it as common sense versus intuition.
+Instead, it was a matter of using analytical thinking to understand his intuitive insight.

 The art is learning how to use the analytical mind in an intuitive way to get answers.
 The only way to do this is by trial and error.
 Above all, find those eureka moments, the sweet-spot, between intuition and logic.